scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 getClassAsString(List(1,2,3))   // List
 ```

 There’s _much_ more to pattern matching in Scala.
 Patterns can be nested, results of patterns can be bound, and pattern matching can even be user-defined.
-See the pattern matching examples in the [Control Structures sections][control] of this Overview for more details.
+See the pattern matching examples in the [Control Structures chapter][control] for more details.

 ### `try`/`catch`/`finally`